KensCode/TrainMotor/README.md

 # TrainMotor-Library
 ---
-Version a1 - initial version, May 2013
+Version a2 - initial version, Oct 2013

 by Ken Shores